davi-ldf/API_NoteCore/README.md

     git clone https://github.com/davi-ldf/API_NoteCore.git

+2. Import the `notecore.sql` file located in the root of the project in your MySQL database management tool (such as MySQL Workbench, phpMyAdmin, or via command line).

-2. Rename the `config.example.php` file to `config.php`.
+3. Rename the `config.example.php` file to `config.php`.

-3. Open the `config.php` file and configure your database credentials:
+4. Open the `config.php` file and configure your database credentials:

 ```php
 <?php